 Page Transition | React hierarchy selector | Page Index |

-Generally, it’s important to ensure that the event is defined by a set of properties that specifically refer to that particular interaction.
-When defining mobile events, consider the following:
+Generally, it’s important to make sure that the event is labeled by a set of properties that specifically refer to that particular interaction.
+When creating mobile events, consider the following:

-- Can this event be specifically defined based on the default property it relies on?
+- Can this event be specifically labeled based on the default property it relies on?

 - Do the property values have semantic meaning (e.g. “RegistrationFormScreen”) or are they generic (e.g. “FormScreen”)?